-For now, U.S. tries to ignore Philippine president's broadsides
+For now, U.S. tries to ignore Philippines president's broadsides

 "He is like Mr. Trump," a senior Southeast Asian official said, referring to U.S. Republican presidential nominee Donald Trump.
 "He craves attention, and the more he gets, the more outrageous he becomes.
 It is wisest to ignore him."

+Asked by a reporter for his response to that comment, presidential spokesman Ernesto Abella said: "That is their opinion."

-In the last month, Duterte has appeared to call U.S. President Barack Obama a "son of a bitch," leading the White House to cancel a planned meeting, and to liken himself to Hitler, saying he would "be happy" to kill 3 million drug users and peddlers in the country.
+In the last month, Duterte has called U.S. President Barack Obama a "son of a bitch," leading the White House to cancel a planned meeting.

-Duterte said he regretted using that language to describe Obama and apologized to the Jewish community for his references to the Holocaust.
+He also appeared to liken himself to Hitler and said he would "be happy" to kill 3 million drug users and peddlers in the country but later apologized to the Jewish community for his reference to the Holocaust.
+Duterte also said his mention of the Nazi leader was a reference to how his critics had portrayed him.

-In his latest broadside, Duterte on Sunday said he got expressions of support from Russian Prime Minister Dmitry Medvedev and from an unnamed Chinese official after he complained of ill-treatment by Washington.
+In his latest broadside, Duterte said on Sunday he got expressions of support from Russian Prime Minister Dmitry Medvedev and from an unnamed Chinese official after he complained of ill-treatment by Washington.

 While Duterte has publicly suggested he would end joint military exercises, push U.S. special operations forces out of the southern Philippines, and review a defense pact signed two years ago, U.S. officials stressed none of this has happened.